fmm312/fmm312/README.md

   #### Some info about me:

 - <span>&#x1f1e7;&#x1f1f7;</span> Fortaleza, Brazil.
-- :computer: I'm a JavaScript enthusiast
+- :computer: I'm a JavaScript enthusiast.
-- :fire: My specialty is Front-end development using React.js
+- :fire: My specialty is Front-end development using React.js.
 - :star: Passionate about clean code, usability and UX.
-- :rocket: I also have aptitude for back end development with Node.js
+- :rocket: I also have aptitude for back end development with Node.js.
   <br /> <br />
 </div>